majestic53/libhd44780/readme.md

 * Compliant with most HD44780 panels (tested with a LCD and OLED panel)
 * Supports both 4 and 8-bit command modes
 * Supports a variety of panel dimensions: 16x1, 16x2, 16x4, 20x2, 20x4, 40x2
 * Additional panel dimensions can be added as needed.
-See the [Examples](https://github.com/majestic53/libhd44780#examples) section below for more information.
+See the [Adding Custom Panel Dimensions](https://github.com/majestic53/libhd44780#adding-custom-panel-dimensions) section below for more information.

 ###Features NOT Supported